1. Authorization for Subrecipient to Begin Work

 2. Subawards Periods of Performance and Duration

-The period of performance of a subaward (including any requested extensions) may not be outside of Stanford's period of performance for a competitive segment under the prime award.
+The period of performance of a subaward (including any requested extensions) may not be outside of Stanford's period of performance allowed under the prime award.
 Subawards may, however, be issued for shorter periods of time than Stanford's full period of performance.
 A new subaward will be issued whenever Stanford's sponsored project receives funding under a new competitive segment.

 3. Subaward Funding Mechanisms

 A PI may decide to engage the services of a Subrecipient after the proposal has been submitted to the prime sponsor.
-In this case, the PI must submit the required elements for a subaward to OSR as described in Section 4 above, including a Sole Source Justification.
-In many cases, sponsor prior approval will be required (for rebudgeting, to add a new Subaward, and/or to obtain approval for a change in scope or methodology).
-PIs are responsible for initiating such requests for Sponsor approval, and for obtaining the countersignature of their authorized institutional official.
+In this case, the PI must submit the required elements for a subaward to OSR as described in this policy.
+In many cases, sponsor prior approval will be required.
+PIs are responsible for initiating such requests for Sponsor approval, and for obtaining the countersignature of their authorized institutional official as required.
 Subawards may not be issued until all necessary sponsor approvals are obtained.